ippontech/goshin/README.md

-# Gorilla!
+# Goshin!

 > I love Riemann but I hate Riemann-tools.
 You too?
-Try Gorilla!
+Try Goshin!

-Gorilla! aims to be a drop in alternative to Riemann-tools.
+Goshin! aims to be a drop in alternative to Riemann-tools.

 ## Why?